A Comprehensive Guide to Public EV Charging

 If there are two car parks in front of the charging station, park in the available carpark that allows you access to the cable and connector required for your vehicle.
 You may have to wait in the other spot if the charging station is already in use.
 Usually, you’ll find two cables at each station, but with our 25kW and 50kW charging stations, only one EV can charge at once.* Before you start, make sure both cables are placed back into their holders on the station.
 This is because they time-out after 90 seconds of inaction, and replacing them resets the timer.

-*300kW hyper-rapid chargers can charge up to three EVs at once.
+*Our 300kW hyper-rapid chargers can power up to three EVs simultaneously, while our 150kW hyper-rapid chargers can handle up to two EVs at once.

 How do I start charging my EV?